 The common name for the endpoint, such as the name of the controlling organization

 The endpoint ID, expressed as a URI, such as the URI of the specific system that generated the package

-A timestamp, recording the time when the package was created, and formatted according to Format of Date/Time Fields.
+A timestamp, recording the time when the package was created according to Format of Date/Time Fields.

 The elements used to describe the endpoint differ for task and response packages.
 Task packages describe the originating endpoint in the PackageCreator section, using the CreatorName, CreatorID, and CreatorUpdate fields.
 Response packages describe the responding endpoint in the OrderResponse element, using the ResponseName, ResponseID, and ResponseUpdate fields.